-The basket, made of lime bast contained most of the beads, the wooden ear studs and a flint flake.
+The basket, made of lime bast contained most of the beads, the wooden studs, the armband and a flint flake.
 It comprises two woven circular discs, forming a flat base and a lid, joined together by a tube made by a coiled basketry technique with coarse stitching around the edges.
-The stitching was made using cow hair.
+The stitching was made using cattle hair.